A Hybrid Systems Model for Simple Manipulation and Self-Manipulation Systems: Discussion

-where as the speed goes to zero ($\dot{z}\rightarrow 0$) the threshold on height that will allow the contact to persist will grow and eventually be met -- this is exactly the case considered in Theorem~\ref{thm:pseudoimp}.
-This truncation of the Zeno execution can be seen in the lower row of Figure~\ref{fig:blockdbz}, where for the dimensions used the block will come to rest if the vertical speed at impact is less than $6.3cm/s$.
+where as the speed goes to zero ($\dot{z}\rightarrow 0$) the threshold on height that allows the contact to persist grows and eventually is met -- this is exactly the case considered in Theorem~\ref{thm:pseudoimp}.
+This truncation of the Zeno execution \changed{shown} in the lower row of Figure~\ref{fig:blockdbz}, where for the dimensions used the block comes to rest if the vertical speed at impact is less than $6.3cm/s$.